guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 docker run -v data:/app/data
 ```

-To meet a compliance requirement, you are being asked to store folders created for local volumes in /opt/third-party/docker/volumes.
-Docker volumes must not live at /var/lib/docker/volumes.
-Which of these solutions will enable Docker to do this?

-Create a new dockerd config file, set --data-root to /opt/third-party/docker/volumes within it, then configure dockerd to use this config file with the --config flag.

 ---

 Volumes present folders, shares, or block devices to container through volume drives. <strong style="color: #d65d0e">Volume drivers</strong> define <strong style="color: #d79921">how volumes are created and managed by containers</strong>.